 International Organizations or Institutions, Secondary Law

-- Acts of international organizations — Practice and procedure of international organizations
+- Acts of international organizations — International organizations, practice and procedure

 Published under the auspices of the Max Planck Foundation for International Peace and the Rule of Law under the direction of Rüdiger Wolfrum.

-1 The law of international organizations can be divided into primary and secondary law, the primary law being the founding treaties , sometimes characterized as the constitutions of the organizations.
+1 The law of international organizations can be divided into primary and secondary law, the primary law being the founding treaties, sometimes characterized as the constitutions of the organizations.
 Secondary law derives from primary law, in that its normative effect formally depends upon a primary source of international law, ie a treaty provision allocating this competence to the organization.
 In its derivative character, it is to be distinguished from the law generated by the conclusion of treaties between two international organizations.
-These treaties do...
+These treaties do not...